Last Updated on 1.2.24 by Danielle Clements

 It is thought that rule breaking landlords could be earning a total of around £8.5 million a year in interest on deposits that are supposed to be safely kept by a third party system.

-Currently the three approved schemes in England and are follows:
+Currently the three approved schemes in England are as follows:

 - My Deposits